Staff & Board

 View Biography

 Michele has a deep understanding of the interconnectedness of complex issues, the ability to communicate well with diverse groups, and an expertise in designing effective community outreach.
 She is also an accomplished graphic designer and writer.
-With her high school-aged son and her husband, Peter Friederici, Michele enjoys hiking, photography, mountain biking, and camping.
+With her husband, Peter Friederici, Michele enjoys hiking, photography, ocean snorkeling, and camping.

 Michele has been a wildlife biologist with Grand Canyon National Park and U.S. Fish and Wildlife Service, a research coordinator for NAU’s Fossil Creek restoration, a species conservation program manager with the Grand Canyon Trust, and a stakeholder with the Flagstaff Forest Partnership.
-Most recently, she has been on the NAU faculty, teaching interdisciplinary courses related to sustainability, climate change, art as an advocacy tool, and civic engagement.
+Prior to becoming the Director of F3 in October 2020, she was adjunct faculty at NAU for eight years, teaching interdisciplinary courses related to sustainability, climate change, art as an advocacy tool, and civic engagement.

 Susie Garretson